Duggar seeks 30-day delay in child porn sentencing in Fayetteville

 Prosecutors accused Duggar in early 2021 of using the internet to download and view child pornography, some of which depicts the sexual abuse of children younger than 12, according to court documents.
 Some of the material included images of prepubescent children and depictions of sadistic abuse, prosecutors said.

-Prosecutors told jurors child pornography was repeatedly downloaded on the computer at Duggar's used car lot on May 14, 15 and 16, 2019.
+Prosecutors told jurors child pornography was repeatedly downloaded on the computer at Duggar's used-car lot May 14, 15 and 16, 2019.
 A password-protected computer partition and separate operating system were installed and used to download and view the child pornography, they said.

 Duggar's attorneys contended he didn't do it and suggested an unidentified, remote user may have downloaded the child porn on Duggar's computer.